brookep1/FFMPEG_NVENC2VLC_RTSP/README.md

 3. Cygwin - Cygwin provides BASH which is an easier scripting language for me.
 BASH allows for visually breaking lines using "\"

+OPTIONAL:

+Can create a windows shortcut link with this in it and you can drag-drop a file onto the link to start the streaming with that file.
+Adjust as necessary for your environment.

+  C:\cygwin64\bin\mintty.exe C:\cygwin64\bin\bash.exe  -l -c  "bin/ffmpeg_stream.sh \"$0\"; sleep 30"

+Similarly you can create an Explorer "Send To" option that you can right-click on a file

+Need to put a shortcut link like above in this directory

+  C:\Users\<your_user_name>\AppData\Roaming\Microsoft\Windows\SendTo

+The how-to came from one of the answers in this question. http://stackoverflow.com/questions/9637601/open-cygwin-at-a-specific-folder

 NOTES: